itsrainingmani/hugo-mysite/content/about.md

 I enjoy learning new things, creating github repos and enlightening people about the wonders of Mechanical Keyboards

-Currently publishing packages on NPM and learning Go and Rust.
+Currently dipping my toes into technical blogging, and learning Rust, Go & TypeScript.